Lantus Benefits Explained: From Headline to Side Effects

 Cost-Benefit Reasoning

 Benefits are easier to evaluate when paired with cost.
-Lantus costs varies widely; most US insulins are now capped at $35/month for Medicare beneficiaries, and the benefit needs to be weighed against that price tag and the side-effect burden documented elsewhere.
+Lantus costs ~$280–$340/month list; $35/month cap for Medicare beneficiaries; biosimilar (Semglee) available at lower cost, and the benefit needs to be weighed against that price tag and the side-effect burden documented elsewhere.

 For most users, the benefit/cost calculation is positive when the medication is covered or accessible at a reasonable cash price; it shifts when neither is true.